Pharmacist and Intern Pharmacist Vaccinators

 Audit and research

-Immunisation data is collected through the NIR and CIR however, community pharmacies may occasionally be asked to participate in audits, for example through PHO’s, DHB’s or pharmacy organisations or research projects, for example by IMAC.
+Immunisation data is collected through the AIR.
+However, community pharmacies may occasionally be asked to participate in audits, for example through PHO’s, DHB’s or pharmacy organisations or research projects, for example by IMAC.
 They may also choose to undertake their own audits within the pharmacy or pharmacy group.

 Pharmacies delivering ‘off-site’ vaccinations